Education & Family

 Read more . . .

-Connect with fellow students and future leaders from the United States and Japan this summer with the TOMODACHI Japan Society Junior Fellows Student Exchange Program for students in U.S. schools.
-Ten selected high school students live with a host family and attend a high school in the Tokyo metropolitan area for approximately three weeks.
+Connect with fellow students and future leaders from the United States and Japan this summer with the TOMODACHI Japan Society Junior Fellows Leadership Program for students in U.S. schools (Summer Program: for High School Students in U.S).
+Ten selected US high school students live with a host family and attend a high school in the Tokyo metropolitan area for approximately three weeks.
 Junior Fellows are selected based on their future leadership potential and demonstrated qualities necessary to a successful exchange experience.

 Read more . . .